nichlxh/genai/README.md

   3) Run the below command within the same directory of the downloaded Dockerfile to build the `streamlit_htx` image.
      - `docker build --no-cache -t streamlit_htx . -f Dockerfile.txt`
      - This should take around 1 min +.
-  4) Enter the below command to run the image (please input your OpenAI API key in environment variable: `OPENAI_API_KEY`):
+  4) Enter the below command to run the image:
      - `docker run -e OPENAI_API_KEY='' -p 8501:8501 streamlit_htx `
+     - Please input your OpenAI API key in the environment variable: `OPENAI_API_KEY`.
-  5) Enter [https://0.0.0.0:8501](http://0.0.0.0:8501) on browser to view the Streamlit interface.
+  6) Enter [https://0.0.0.0:8501](http://0.0.0.0:8501) on browser to view the Streamlit interface.

 ---
 #### Approach: